ritika-b/documentation/TEMPLATE.md

 # Overview <!-- omit in toc -->

 *Write 1-4 sentences on what this tutorial covers.
-Focus on the end result of the tutorial and the overarching concepts a user will learn about/implement.*
+Focus on the end result of the tutorial and the overarching concepts a user will learn about/implement.
+Throughout the entire piece, make sure to use second person singular (you).
+This should be consistent throughout the entire document, but exceptions can be made.
+Avoid passive voice as well.
+Remember, anyone reading the tutorial should interpret it as a source of truth.
+Make sure to write in a voice which is factual and objective.*

 *Example:*
 In this tutorial, you will write and deploy a Chainlink smart contract to an Ethereum testnet.